About this Install Guide

 • Higher rate limits and advanced features

-The easiest way to install Gemini CLI on macOS is using Homebrew, which handles all dependencies.
+You can install Gemini CLI on macOS using Homebrew, which handles all dependencies.

 Install Gemini CLI on macOS using Homebrew